Radiative generation of metastable minima in a scalar-fermion model: An asymmetric theory

-In order to examine a simple case of the aforementioned asymmetries, I will consider here a theory with a real scalar and a fermion field with a Yukawa interaction and the Lagrangian:
+In order to examine a simple case of a generated asymmetry, I will consider here a theory with a real scalar and a fermion field with a Yukawa interaction and the Lagrangian:

 where the potential term,